KWDB/docs/en/db-administration/db-object-mgmt/ts-db/zone-mgmt-ts.md

 # Zones

+In a KWDB cluster, each data range belongs to a specific replica zone.
+When rebalancing data ranges in a cluster, the system considers zone configurations to ensure all constraints are met.

+When being initiated, KWDB automatically generates pre-configured zones and the `default` zone.
+Pre-configured zones are suitable for internal system data while the `default` zone applies to other data in the cluster.
+You can use or adjust these zones, or set zones separately for specified databases, tables, or partitions.

 ## SHOW ZONE CONFIGURATION

 The `SHOW ZONE CONFIGURATION` statement shows details about zones of a specified object.
 The `SHOW ZONE CONFIGURATIONS` and `SHOW ALL ZONE CONFIGURATIONS` statements show all system ranges of a KWDB cluster or details about replicas of the system database and system table.